Sandokaaan/unomp2/README.md

 * This portal ~~does not~~ will never have user accounts/logins/registrations.
 Instead, miners simply use their coin address for stratum authentication.

-* Coin-switching ports using coin-networks and crypto-exchange APIs to detect profitability.

 * Past MPOS functionality is no longer maintained, althought it is working for now.

-* Basic multipooling features included, but *NOT* enabled by default.
-You must follow the [README](//github.com/sigwo/unified-node-open-mining-portal/blob/master/multipool/README) in the [multipool](//github.com/sigwo/unified-node-open-mining-portal/blob/master/multipool) folder.
-More updates *WILL* happen in the multipool options and will stay open source.

 #### Attack Mitigation
 * Detects and thwarts socket flooding (garbage data sent over socket in order to consume system resources).
 * Detects and thwarts zombie miners (botnet infected computers connecting to your server to use up sockets but not sending any shares).